 Nazca boobies also nest at Prince Phillip’s Steps.
 They are the largest of the booby species and sometimes feed 3 to 15 kilometers offshore.
 For the past five years, they have been raising more young, which may mean they have modified their diet to include a larger variety of fish.
 Hearing their whistling and nasal honks is a true show.
 Other birds are here too; perhaps, Darwin’s finches deserve a special category as the large-beaked ground finch shows its powerful beak (almost like a parrot) as an adaptation for cracking hard seeds.
 Herons, mockingbirds, yellow warblers, red-billed tropicbirds, pelicans, and regular migrants are found here too.

 There is much more to see while hiking the Darwin Bay trail than birds.
 Lava flows here are interesting because it is evident that there hasn’t been much volcanic activity in recent years, but some flows may well be only about 5,000 years old.
 If the water is your world too, then snorkeling along the cliffs will bring awesome encounters, and the unusual hammerhead sharks may come in for a quick view.
-At one end of the bay, sea lions often enjoy resting in the sun on a white sand beach.
+At one end of the bay, sea lions often enjoy resting in the sun on a white-sand beach.
 When walking on a path through a mangrove forest, you can see many other species of birds that nest there.
 You will also be able to explore many fascinating tidal pools at certain times of the day.

-There are many ways to see the wildlife, plants and gorgeous scenery of the Galapagos Islands National Park, but the best by far is on an expedition cruise.
+There are many ways to see the wildlife, plants, and gorgeous scenery of the Galapagos Islands National Park, but the best by far is on an expedition cruise.
 It provides excellent accommodation as well as naturalist guides, and you do not have to worry about hotels.
 These cruises are eco-friendly and always aware of their impact on the environment.
-The Galapagos Islands covers a huge expanse of land, and if you need to travel to each island, you may spend more time on the water than on land.
+The Galapagos Islands cover a huge expanse of land, and if you need to travel to each island, you may spend more time on the water than on land.
 Your cruise will travel the miles at night, so you spend more daylight hours visiting all the fascinating places.
 Cruises also offer fun and educational activities for adults and children.

-If you would like to visit the Galapagos Islands to experience for yourself the amazing flora and fauna, you may want to consider an expedition cruise.
+If you would like to visit the Galapagos Islands to experience the amazing flora and fauna, you may want to consider an expedition cruise.
 Because of the careful care given by Ecuador, you can see these islands in an absolute pristine stage, just as they did centuries ago.